xz-ding/APPRAISE/README.md

 ## Getting started without installation

 We recommend using APPRAISE remotely by running Colab_APPRAISE.ipynb notebook on Google Colaboratory.
-This allows you to perform APPRAISE step by step using a graphical interface, and the results will be stored in Google Drive.
-No local installation is needed when using this notebook.
+The web-based interface facilitates you to go through the APPRAISE process step by step, with results being stored in Google Drive.
+No need for a local installation when using this notebook.

 The basic service of Google Colaboratory is free, although you can pay to get stable access to better hardwares.